Johann Wilhelm Meigen: Offer from Wiedemann

 In 1815, Meigen received a letter from State Attorney (Justizrat) Christian Rudolph Wilhelm Wiedemann asking if there was any prospect that his work begun in 1804 could be continued.
 He offered access to the Fabricius collection in the University of Kiel.
-Then in the summer of 1816 Wiedemann came to Stolberg and stayed 8 days to outline an ambitious project.
+Then, in the summer of 1816, Wiedemann came to Stolberg and stayed eight days to outline an ambitious project.
 He had material sent to Meigen from the Vienna Museum, from the Hoffmannsegg collection in Berlin, and from the Peter Simon Pallas collection.
 Meigen worked constantly and in 1818 the first volume of the new and enlarged edition of Die Fliegen came out, followed by the others until the 7th volume appeared in 1838.
 For this last volume Meigen had to make the lithographic plates himself to cut expenses.
 He also prepared 19 lithographic plates for Wiedemann's Aussereuropaische Zweiflugler.
 The first volumes of Die Fliegen were published by Meigen himself, but the costs were high, in spite of a considerable list of subscriptions.
 The Schulz bookdealers in Hamm took over the job with a sizeable honorarium.

-In 1818, Meigen's longtime friend, the tireless collector, Baumhauer died in Paris.
-His widow brought his collection to Aachen and got Meigen to determine it.
-He took on the determination of at least 50,000 specimens from Germany, France, the Pyrenees, the Alps and northern Italy and worked on it for a year and a half.
+In 1818, Meigen's longtime friend and tireless collector, Baumhauer, died in Paris.
+His widow brought his collection to Aachen and got Meigen to identify it.
+He took on the identification of at least 50,000 specimens from Germany, France, the Pyrenees, the Alps and northern Italy, and worked on it for a year and a half.
 The collection was then sold for 1100 Dutch guilders, part of it going to Leiden and part to Liège (Lüttich).

 These years were very certainly hard.
 Because of poor harvests in 1816 and 1817, food prices rose enormously.
-There were 7 children in his family at this time and his income was extremely low, there being now no demand for a French teacher, the French Empire having collapsed.
+There were seven children in his family at this time and his income was extremely low, there being now no demand for a French teacher, with the French Empire having collapsed.
 Eventually, through the intervention of the inspector of water supply, he got a well paid contract for some map-drawing lasting a couple of years.
 Astronomy also brought him some map-work.

-He was able, however to make a trip to the Siebengebirge chiefly for botany and Meigen made some drawings of plants for Prof. Johann Georg Christian Lehmann a Hamburg botanist.
+He was able, however to make a trip to the Siebengebirge, chiefly for botany, and Meigen made some drawings of plants Hamburg botanist for Professor Johann Georg Christian Lehmann.

 In 1821, Meigen made the acquaintance of Professor Heinrich Moritz Gaede of Liège, whose name he gave to Trypeta gaedii and the tachinid genus Gaedia.